 "Sure thing."
 He sighs loudly as he settles behind the wheel of his bright red Jeep Wrangler.
 Poor Emmett.
 It's not easy to be best buds with Mr. Boredom.

 "I'm sorry, Mr. McCarty, but your table is not ready.
-Seth brought his family in tonight to celebrate his wife's birthday, and I'm afraid your table was the only one large enough to accommodate them all.
-I'm guessing they'll be done eating in about twenty minutes, and then we'll send in our HAZMAT team, what with the three kids flicking French fries all over the place…" Alice grins good-naturedly and points to the scene at the table.
+Seth brought his family in tonight to celebrate his wife's birthday.
+I'm afraid your table was the only one large enough to accommodate them all.
+They should be done eating in about twenty minutes, and then we'll send in our HAZMAT team, what with the three kids flicking French fries all over the place…" Alice grins good-naturedly.

-I peek around the corner and my irritation melts away when I catch sight of the little family—three little towheads munching on chicken fingers and bouncing from one end of the circular seat to the other, hopping on both parents, who are desperately trying to shovel in their burgers while guarding their baby-making parts from errant little feet.
+I peek around the corner.
+My irritation melts away when I catch sight of the little family—three little towheads munching on chicken fingers and bouncing from one end of the circular seat to the other, while their parents desperately shovel down burgers and guard their baby-making parts from little feet.
 Seth sees me and waves me over.
-He wrangles one of the little guys and tucks him into his hip while sliding out of the booth to greet me.
+He wrangles one of the little guys while sliding out of the booth to greet me.

 "Hey, man.
 Happy birthday.
 Quil, tell Mr. Cullen happy birthday."

-The other kids have now attached themselves to Seth's legs, apparently wanting to meet me as well.
+The other kids have now attached themselves to Seth's legs, apparently curious about this stranger.
 "This is Quil's twin sister Bella, and here's my big boy, Embry.
 Can you guys say hi to Mr. Cullen?"